Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 The Cook County Forest Preserves encompass about 70,000 acres

 (280 square kilometers)---11 percent of the county.
-About 100 officers police the area.
+About 100 officers police the [[area]].

-**If [[the hunters]] correlate sites over time and area:** although it's hard to discern by looking at a specific location, incidents across all forest preserves in Cook County have suddenly increased in frequency.
+**If [[the hunters]] correlate sites over time and [[area]]:** although it's hard to discern by looking at a specific location, incidents across all forest preserves in Cook County have suddenly increased in frequency.

 Live animals, possibly escaped from attempted sacrifices, have been found wandering in the woods.

-Small makeshift altars have also been found in the woods, with candle stubs, wilted flowers, keepsakes, images of saints, and dried herbs.
+[[Small]] makeshift altars have also been found in the woods, with candle stubs, wilted flowers, keepsakes, images of saints, and dried herbs.
 The herbs and other ingredients include tobacco, jimsonweed (datura), foxglove (digitalis), Jesuit's bark (quinine), garlic, velvetleaf, lemongrass, thyme, and monkshood (wolfsbane), honey, powdered eggshell, cocoa butter, ash, aguardiente, and water.

-**Investigating the magics performed at the altars** requires a lot of legwork to examine many sites. *Basic:* A variety of magics were performed: blessings, divinings, intercessions, atonements, and even the rare curse; some altars show no magic at all. *Advanced:* The most recent magics have been wardings.
+**Investigating the magics performed at the altars** requires a lot of legwork to examine [[many]] sites. *Basic:* A variety of magics were performed: blessings, divinings, intercessions, atonements, and even the rare curse; some altars show no [[magic]] at all. *Advanced:* The most recent magics have been wardings.

 **Investigating the attack on Kathy Witecki:** *Basic:* Kathy walked away from the path that day, and towards an altar. *Advanced:* She actually checked on several spots in the preserve where incidents had been reported over the years.

 **If Kathy wakes up after the attack and [[the hunters]] interview her:** *Basic:* Kathy has suffered from the Necromancer's memory theft attack.
 Her memory is affected and she can't recall much from the day of the attack, except a dark shadow with long spikes, and a man with eyes like glowing embers. *Advanced:* Even some details that she recently told [[the hunters]] have been forgotten.

-**Investigation of Billy Washington's disappearance:** *Basic:* He was working alone at the time of the attack and was near a forest altar--- tending it. *Advanced:* Close examination by a knowledgeable person would suggest Billy didn't exactly know what he was doing; he was just trying to fix it up as best he could.
+**Investigation of Billy Washington's disappearance:** *Basic:* He was working alone at the time of the attack and was near a forest altar--- tending it. *Advanced:* [[Close]] examination by a knowledgeable person would suggest Billy didn't exactly know what he was doing; he was just trying to fix it up as best he could.

 # Resources